empoweredfutures/ef-tech-docs/contributing.md

 ## Setup your local dev Environment

-See the full setup guide [here](./edu/local-env-guides.md#initial-setup-of-your-local-dev-environment)
+See the full setup guide [here](./edu/local-env-guides.md)

 ## Interacting with GitHub

 ### Cloning

 Once you have access to a repo you can clone it locally and start coding.
-Cloning can be done with the `git clone` command or with github desktop.
+Cloning can be done with the `git clone` command or with Github desktop.

-You'll need a `.env` file for the repos to run correctly, you can find these files on your EF google drive.
+You'll need a `.env` file for the repos to run correctly, you can find these files on your EF Google drive.
 You can find them under `Shared Drives > Technology & Innovation > Technology & Innovation Shared Space > env`.

+Once you download a `.env` file place it in the root of it's project and rename it to just `.env`

 ### Branching